kreijack/bombrowser/tests/TESTS.md

 ## 10 - BomBrowser - Edit date

 Prepratory steps:
-- insert code 820017 (or any other code with more revisions) in the "BOMBrowser codes list" window, then press search
+- insert code 820017 (or any other code with more revisions) in the "BOMBrowser codes list" window
+- press search
 - press the right mouse button on the first entry and select "Edit code..." command
 - The Edit code windows appears
 - Select the "..." button near the "to date" field